yvelikova/axway-open-docs/content/en/docs/apigtw_admin/trblshoot_get_help.md

 # TZ=GMT
 ```

-### managedomain

-For more information on using `managedomain` to find your installed version number, see [*Find your installed version and list patches using managedomain* on page 1](#Find).

-## Find your installed version and list patches using managedomain
+## Find your installed version and list patches using managedomain {#find-install-version}

 You can use the `managedomain` command with the `-v` or `--version` options to find the installed version number, including any installed service pack or patches, and build information.